 Considerations and limitations

-- Input layers may be point, line, or area features, but both must be the same feature type.
+- Input layers can be point, line, or area features, and both must be the same feature type.

 - Input layers must have the same schema.